William S. McCaskey

-McCaskey died in San Francisco in 1914, and was buried with honors at the San Francisco National Cemetery.
+McCaskey died in Pacific Grove, California in 1914, and was buried with honors at the San Francisco National Cemetery.

-As a captain in the 20th Infantry and serving as the commanding officer of Fort Abraham Lincoln, it was his duty to notify Libbie Custer that “Lt.
-Col. George Armstrong Custer and every officer and man of five companies of the 7th U.S. Cavalry have been killed in battle at the Little Bighorn River on June 25, 1876.”
+As a captain in the 20th Infantry and serving as the commanding officer of Fort Abraham Lincoln, it was his duty to notify Libbie Custer that "Lt.
+Col. George Armstrong Custer and every officer and man of five companies of the 7th U.S. Cavalry have been killed in battle at the Little Bighorn River on June 25, 1876."

 McCaskey's eldest brother was John Piersol McCaskey a former mayor of Lancaster, and namesake for J.P.
-McCaskey Highschool.
+McCaskey High School.
 McCaskey's younger brother Cyrus McCaskey and his brother-in-law Jim Marshall also served with McCaskey during the Civil War.